 With all servers tested in the United States, NordVPN was faster than CyberGhost.

 You can see more speed tests in the respective reviews.
 NordVPN is currently one of the fastest VPNs I have tested.
 It has greatly improved speeds over the past year.
-Additionally, NordVPN now supports the WireGuard VPN protocol, which is faster than OpenVPN and IKEv2.

 Update: NordVPN now supports WireGuard for even faster speeds